Nerocraft4/BackroomsBaseProject/README.md

  #### Alpha 1.1.2
  - Systems / Mechanics
+   - Added Stamina and Stamina Bar (to be reworked)
    - Added Flash mechanic
    - Model of the "Flasher" tool to be added in 1.1.3
    - Added checkpoint idea (old computers).
 To be implemented